 Aruba is the most re-visited island in the Caribbean…and with good reason!
 It’s located outside of the hurricane belt, boasts near-perfect weather year-round and is home to many of the world’s most beautiful beaches.

 But it has another attraction many people don’t know about.
-You won’t believe all the fabulous vegan restaurants and delicious vegan food in Aruba!
+You won’t believe all the fabulous vegan restaurants, vegan-friendly resorts and delicious vegan food in Aruba!

 I’ve been writing about this beautiful paradise for about six years now.
 In the beginning, I could hardly find a restaurant that offered vegan options aside from salad.